-The CPU Usage Limit controls the percentage of CPU resources allocated to Pro Tools host processing tasks.
+The CPU Usage Limit controls the percentage of CPU resources allocated to Pro Tools host processing tasks such as Real-Time AudioSuite (RTAS) plug-ins.

-- Lower CPU Usage Limit settings limit the effect of Pro Tools processing on other CPU-intensive tasks, such as screen redraws, and are useful when you are experiencing slow system response, or when running other applications at the same time as Pro Tools. - ◆ Higher CPU Usage Limit settings allocate more processing power to Pro Tools, and are useful for playing back large sessions or using more real-time plug-ins.
+- Lower CPU usage settings reduce how much Pro Tools processing affects other CPU-intensive tasks (such as screen redraws), and limit the amount of processor resources available for Pro Tools tasks.
+They are useful when you are experiencing slow system response, or when running other applications at the same time as Pro Tools. - ◆ Higher CPU Usage Limit settings allocate more processing power to Pro Tools, and are useful for playing back large sessions or using more real-time plug-ins.

-A Increasing the CPU Usage Limit may slow down screen responses on slower computers.
+▲ Increasing the CPU Usage Limit may slow down screen response on slower computers.